Frederick Douglass: Reconstruction era

 After the Civil War, Douglass continued to work for equality for African Americans and women.
-Due to his prominence and activism during the war, Douglass received several political appointments.
-He served as president of the Reconstruction-era Freedman's Savings Bank.
+Due to his prominence and activism during the war, Douglass received several political appointments, including as president of the Reconstruction era Freedman's Savings Bank.

-Meanwhile, white insurgents had quickly arisen in the South after the war, organizing first as secret vigilante groups, including the Ku Klux Klan.
-Armed insurgency took different forms.
+Meanwhile, white insurgents quickly arose in the South after the war, organizing first as secret vigilante groups, including the Ku Klux Klan.
 Powerful paramilitary groups included the White League and the Red Shirts, both active during the 1870s in the Deep South.
 They operated as "the military arm of the Democratic Party", turning out Republican officeholders and disrupting elections.
-Starting 10 years after the war, Democrats regained political power in every state of the former Confederacy and began to reassert white supremacy.
-They enforced this by a combination of violence, late 19th-century laws imposing segregation and a concerted effort to disfranchise African Americans.
+Democrats regained political power in every state of the former Confederacy and began to reassert white supremacy.
+They enforced this by a combination of violence, late 19th-century laws imposing segregation, and a concerted effort to disfranchise African Americans.
 New labor and criminal laws also limited their freedom.

 To combat these efforts, Douglass supported the presidential campaign of Ulysses S. Grant in 1868.
 In 1870, Douglass started his last newspaper, the New National Era, attempting to hold his country to its commitment to equality.
 President Grant sent a congressionally sponsored commission, accompanied by Douglass, on a mission to the West Indies to investigate whether the annexation of Santo Domingo would be good for the United States.
 Grant believed annexation would help relieve the violent situation in the South by allowing African Americans their own state.
-Douglass and the commission favored annexation, but Congress remained opposed to annexation.
-Douglass criticized Senator Charles Sumner, who opposed annexation, stating that if Sumner continued to oppose annexation he would "regard him as the worst foe the colored race has on this continent."
+Douglass and the commission favored annexation, but Congress remained opposed.
+Douglass criticized Senator Charles Sumner, stating that if Sumner continued to oppose annexation he would "regard him as the worst foe the colored race has on this continent."

 Douglass's former residence in the U Street Corridor of Washington, D.C.
 He built 2000–2004 17th Street, NW, in 1875.

 After the midterm elections, Grant signed the Civil Rights Act of 1871 (also known as the Ku Klux Klan Act) and the second and third Enforcement Acts.
-Grant used their provisions vigorously, suspending habeas corpus in South Carolina and sending troops there and into other states.
+Grant used their provisions vigorously, suspending habeas corpus in South Carolina and sending troops into it and other states.
 Under his leadership over 5,000 arrests were made.
 Grant's vigor in disrupting the Klan made him unpopular among many whites but earned praise from Douglass.
 A Douglass associate wrote that African Americans "will ever cherish a grateful remembrance of [Grant's] name, fame and great services."